GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 ### Story 6
 As a visitor, I want instruction or an indication of how and where to change dashboard visual settings.
--   Acceptance Criteria -- Duplicated in Testing section below
+-   Acceptance Criteria
     -   A visual message or banner informs me how to change settings

 ### Story 7
 As a visitor, I want to be able to change the location of the active weather Tool.
--   Acceptance Criteria -- Duplicated in Testing section below
+-   Acceptance Criteria
     -   A method to change the location for the weather tool is available from the Tool panel

 ### Story 8
 As a visitor, I want a method to gain more information on what pmDashboard is and what its features are.
--   Acceptance Criteria -- Duplicated in Testing section below
+-   Acceptance Criteria
     -   'About this site' information is available in a link to the user
     -   The information is a simple list of purpose and features of pmDashboard

 ### Story 9
 As a visitor, I want a method to save my username so my user menu is displayed offering certain user options.
--   Acceptance Criteria -- Duplicated in Testing section below
+-   Acceptance Criteria
     -   A login button is present when a user first enters the app
     -   My username can be saved
     -   My username appears along with a user menu once the username is saved